notary statement notary statement

 Understanding Notary Statements

 Notary statements are written declarations that a notary public attaches to a document.
-These statements confirm that the notary has verified the identity of the signer and witnessed the execution of the document.
-Acknowledgments and jurats are the two main types.
+They confirm that the notary has verified the identity of the signer and witnessed the execution of the document.
+The two main types are acknowledgments and jurats.

 In acknowledgments, the signer confirms that the signature is theirs and was made willingly.
 Jurats involve the signer swearing or affirming the truthfulness of the content in the presence of the notary.
 Essential elements include the venue, the date of notarization, and the notary’s signature and seal.